icw-Numen/ivy-bot/README.md

 Also, if you're going to look at her source code, please bear with my atrocious coding style.
 The bot's practically done, but refactoring some code is still a ~~premanent~~ work in progress.
 I'm still sort of new to Javascript or app development/deployment in general, I guess.

-.env file not included for obvious reasons.
+.env file not included in GitHub repository for obvious reasons.

 ## Adding Ivy to your server